Charlie Webster (footballer): Club career

 Following good performances for Chelsea's youth teams, Webster was linked with a move to German side Borussia Dortmund in 2020.
 However, he signed a new contract with The Blues when he turned 17 in 2021.

 He was included in The Guardian's "Next Generation" 2020 list, as one of the best young players emerging from Premier League sides.

 At the age of 17, he was playing regularly for Chelsea's under-23 squad, and is seen as one of Chelsea's best young players.

+Webster was handed a place on the bench for the Chelsea senior team for the first time in their 2–0 EFL Cup victory to Brentford on 22 December 2021.
 In January 2023, Webster signed a new contract with Chelsea, extending his deal until the summer of 2024.

+On 30 June 2023, Webster agreed to join Eredivisie side, Heerenveen on a season-long loan.
+He scored his first goal for the club in his second match before he was sent off with a red card later in the game.
+The game against Go Ahead Eagles was lost 3–2.

+On 21 June 2024, Webster signed a three-year contract with League One side Burton Albion on a permanent deal.

 International career

 Webster has represented England at under-16 level.

-On 7 October 2021, Webster made his debut for the England U18s as a substitute during a 2-1 defeat to Norway in Marbella.
+On 7 October 2021, Webster made his debut for the England U18s as a substitute during a 2–1 defeat to Norway in Marbella.

 On 16 November 2021, Webster made his debut for the England U19s in a 2–0 victory over Sweden in a 2022 UEFA European Under-19 Championship qualification match.

+On 12 October 2023, Webster made his England U20 debut during a 2–0 away defeat to Romania.